Prepare Your Swimming Pool for The Winter

 Step 7: Cover the pool

 Pool covers are essential in keeping your pool protected throughout the winter.
-In the colder regions, covering your pool in late fall protects it from the harsh climatic conditions, whereas in warmer areas, you can wait until the winter season begins.
+In the colder regions, covering your pool in late fall protects it from harsh climatic conditions, whereas in warmer areas, you can wait until the winter season begins.
 The pool cover's effectiveness is best achieved through:

 - Remove water and debris: Ensure there is no water or debris on the cover, and if there is some, have it continuously removed to avoid pressure buildup, which can tear the cover.

-- Roof rake: Invest in a roof rake to remove snow from the cover and avoid the excess weight damage, mainly for above-ground pools.
+- Roof rake: Invest in a roof rake to remove snow from the cover and avoid excess weight damage, mainly for above-ground pools.

 Step 8: Winterize Pool Skimmers

-Skimmer repairs and replacements are quite expensive, which is why you must winterize this part correctly to avoid damage over the winter period.
+Skimmer repairs and replacements are quite expensive, so you must winterize this part correctly to avoid damage over the winter period.
 With the in-ground pool skimmers, it is easy to prepare them for winter since these pools have two ports, and it is easy to blow the water through the suction lines to the skimmer, which gets the water out of the system.
-Although the skimmer does not dry completely, adding antifreeze to the system protects it against water that reaches back into the skimmer's system.
-The skimmer's lid should be put in a plastic bag before being placed back on your skimmer, as it helps reduce the amount of water that gets into the system.

 FAQ